mvolkmann/blog/src/swift-ui.md

 let namePath = \Person.name
 ```

+Key paths can also refer to deeply nested properties.
+For example, if the `Person` struct contained an `address` property
+that referred to an `Address` struct that contained a `country` property
+then the key path `\Person.address.country` would refer to it.

 A key path can be used to get the value of a property
 from an instance of a struct or class.
 For example: